 Romance is in the Christmas Air

 "A Boyfriend for Christmas" is exactly what you expect from a Hallmark Christmas movie, it is sweet, smooth and to be honest both charming and enjoyable.
 It is also sadly very obvious combining two ideas which have been used many times over the years.
 So you have a bit of the Doris Day and Rock Hudson going on with the woman infuriated by a bloke she only knows the name of but then ends up falling for when they meet with him pretending to be someone else.
 And then you have a play on the "fake boyfriend" set up as the woman tired of her family nagging about her being single brings a man to a family get together to shut them up.
-"A Boyfriend for Christmas" is that obvious and whilst these two ideas interweave to make an enjoyable movie you can guess not only the out come but also the next scene before it arrives.
+"A Boyfriend for Christmas" is that obvious and whilst these two ideas interweave to make an enjoyable Christmas movie you can guess not only the out come but also the next scene before it arrives.

-But as I said it is full of charm and the obviousness doesn't really cause that many issues, in fact it makes "A Boyfriend for Christmas" quite a pleasant movie to have on in the background whilst doing other stuff.
+But as I said "A Boyfriend for Christmas" is full of charm and the obviousness doesn't really cause that many issues, in fact it makes "A Boyfriend for Christmas" quite a pleasant movie to have on in the background whilst doing other stuff.
 It even doesn't matter that there is a lot of cheese and cliche going on with romantic secret spots where they watch over the city, or the cringingly fake ice skating scene.
-And it is down to the fact it sweeps you away with being pleasant, being amusing, sweet and charming and what more do you want from a romantic Christmas movie made for TV.
+And it is down to the fact it sweeps you away with being pleasant, amusing, sweet and charming and what more do you want from a romantic Christmas movie that has been made for TV.